Proposal Development Institute (PDI)

 - Internal Review of NSF CAREER Award Proposals – PDI participants who decide to submit an NSF CAREER Award proposal during their year in the program can obtain an internal review of their proposal from Virginia Tech faculty members.
 This input can help the PDI faculty member strengthen their proposal prior to formal submission to NSF.

 - Luncheons with Senior Virginia Tech Administrators – PDI participants have an opportunity to participate in informal lunch gatherings that are arranged with senior Virginia Tech administrators.
-In 2015 such lunches are being held with the University President, the University Provost, and the Vice President for Research and Innovation.
 Participants have the opportunity to engage these senior leaders in discussion about the directions of research endeavors at Virginia Tech.